Gunther-Schulz/coding-prompts/AI_CODING_PROCESS.md

     `3.2.` **Identify Standards & Verify Alignment:** Explicitly identify the Core Principles or specific sections from `PROJECT_STANDARDS.md` **and relevant technical patterns/structures from the project's `PROJECT_ARCHITECTURE.md`** that are most pertinent to the request.
 Briefly state how the proposed plan/edit aligns with these standards, **citing the primary relevant section/pattern name(s)**. **Confirm the plan prioritizes the simplest, clearest solution that fully meets requirements and adheres to all standards.**
         *   *Example 1 (DI Focus): "Planning to add component X. This requires adhering to the Dependency Injection principles (`PROJECT_STANDARDS.md`) and specific DI configuration guidelines (`PROJECT_ARCHITECTURE.md`).
 Plan involves updating the DI config module per standard practice."*
         *   *Example 2 (Error Handling Focus): "Plan includes error handling for Y, following Error Handling guidelines (`PROJECT_STANDARDS.md` - Section 2.A) and hierarchy examples (`PROJECT_ARCHITECTURE.md` - `StandardErrorHandling` pattern), using standard logging."*
+        *   *(Note for AI: If `PROJECT_STANDARDS.md` or `PROJECT_ARCHITECTURE.md` are not explicitly provided in the current context, state this.
+Then, base your alignment on general software design principles, any architectural patterns observed directly in the existing codebase, and the specific requirements of the user's request.)*

     `3.3.` **Check "Work with Facts":** Confirm the plan/edit relies *only* on provided facts, requirements, or verified information.
 State if clarification is needed. *Example: "Proceeding based on requirement Z. Clarify if other factors apply."*